botpress/botpress/docs/guide/docs/tutorials/carousel-postback.md

 }
 ```

-Save the `01_postback.js` file and open the emulator.
+Save the your hook file and open the emulator.

 ### Testing your bot